Augmented Reality Campus Tour Mobile Design

 Field Testing Video

-Building information cards were most helpful.
+Building information cards were the most helpful feature.

-Building information cards were most helpful.
+Building information cards were the most helpful feature.

-Safety blue lights were the least useful and engaging.
+Safety blue lights were least engaging.

-Safety blue lights were the least useful and engaging.
+Safety blue lights were least engaging.

-Safety blue lights were the least useful and engaging.
+Safety blue lights were least engaging.

-Overall enjoyment was rated 3/5.
+Overall enjoyment was rated 3 out of 5, a neutral satisfaction.

-Overall enjoyment was rated 3/5.
+Overall enjoyment was rated 3 out of 5, a neutral satisfaction.

 Limitations